nimirea/button-pressing-online-firebase/README.md

 ## Limitatations

-These experiments and the experimenter dashboard should work in the latest version of all browsers except Internet Explorer (which doesn't let you record audio without flash) or mobile phone browsers, because most (all?) smartphone operating systems don't let browsers record audio, for privacy reasons.
+The experiments should work in the latest version of all browsers except Safari and Internet Explorer.
+The experiment dashboard should work in any browser.

 ## Credit

-* Many thanks to Chun Chan for help figuring out how to record audio using JavaScript, push it to the Firebase server, and display a volume meter during the setup phase.
-* Thanks to Matt Goldrick and the members of Soundlab for beta testing the experiment and providing helpful feedback on design!
+* Thanks to Matt Goldrick and the members of Soundlab for beta testing the experiment and providing helpful feedback on design and setup instructions!